amooo-ooo/amooo-ooo/README.md

                 ||----w |
                 ||     ||
 ```
-I'm a first-year student studying Computer Science and Data Science at the University of Canterbury.
+I'm a first-year student studying Computer Science and Statistics at the University of Canterbury.

-- I do full-stack and silly web-testing stuff.
+- I test software and do full-stack.
 - Proficient in Python, experienced in TypeScript, Java, SQL and learning C++ and Go.
 - Unrelated, but I touch grass and volunteer in a few organisations.